k-aghakhani/awareness/README.md

 implementation 'androidx.media3:media3-exoplayer:1.3.1' // For audio playback

-Configure the API endpoint in ContactFormActivity.java (replace https://rasfam.ir/upload/send_email.php with your server URL).
-Add audio files to the res/raw directory (e.g., awareness_audio1.mp3).
+Configure the API endpoint in ContactFormActivity.java Add audio files to the res/raw directory (e.g., awareness_audio1.mp3).
 Build and run the app on an emulator or device.